Louisiana braces for powerful hurricane as COVID-19 taxes hospitals - Up News Info

 Article content

-NEW ORLEANS — Hurricane Ida was expected to make landfall in the U.S. on Sunday as an “extremely dangerous” Category 4 storm that could plunge much of the Louisiana shoreline under water as the state grapples with a COVID-19 surge already taxing hospitals.
+NEW ORLEANS — Hurricane Ida was expected to make landfall in the United States on Sunday as an “extremely dangerous” Category 4 storm that could plunge much of the Louisiana shoreline under water as the state grapples with a COVID-19 surge already taxing hospitals.

 The storm intensified faster than officials had predicted on Saturday, as residents of the Gulf Coast evacuated and businesses shut down.